timnewbold/MResEcologicalModelling/1StatisticalModels/Notes.md

 points(preds$Initial,preds$Killed,type="l",lwd=2,col="red")
 ```

-## Exercise 2: Metabolic Theory - Mixed-effects models
+## Exercise 2: Metabolic Rates - Mixed-effects models

 For this first section of this session, we will be using the dataset from Hudson et al. (2014) on the field metabolic rates of birds and mammals.
 The data are estimates of field metabolic rate for individual birds and mammals, with associated estimates of body mass.
-Often there estimates for several individuals of a species, but sometimes only for one.
+Often there are estimates for several individuals of a species, but sometimes only for one.

 First, load the necessary packages and data: